 Insecurity of tenure creates insecurity in all aspects of life.
 The estimated 7,000 residents of Deep Sea settlement in Nairobi, Kenya, live under constant threat of forced eviction.
-Lack of clarity about who owns the land that the settlement occupies has led to residents being forcibly evicted by different government authorities and private individuals and companies.

-'The bulldozers came just after midnight and the police and city council askaris [security personnel] ordered us to vacate the houses and take our children with us...'
+Lack of 'The bulldozers came just after midnight and the police and city council askaris [security personnel] ordered us to vacate the houses and take our children with us...'